opengeospatial/ets-security-client10/src/site/markdown/saml2.md

 # Testing with SAML2

 For secure clients that want to test integration with SAML2 authentication, the test suite supports specifying a SAML2 metadata file URL that will use the SAML2 Browser SSO process.
+Authentication for the Identity Provider is assumed to be HTTP Basic Authentication; other authentication methods (such as X.509, HTTP form, Kerberos, etc) are beyond the scope of this guide.

 The testing process is as follows:

 1. The Secure Client connects to the Test Suite server, and issues a GET request for the public capabilities
 2. The Test Suite server responds with its basic capabilities document, that contains SAML2 metadata in its security annotations
 3. The Secure Client issues a GET request for the secure capabilities document from the Test Suite server
 4. The Test Suite server responds with a SAML Authentication redirect to the Identity Provider; the redirect URL contains additional parameters from the Test Suite server
+5. The Secure Client loads the Identity Provider URL
+6. The Identity Provider requires HTTP Basic authentication from the Secure Client, and responds with a `401 Unauthorized` response with the `WWW-Authenticate` header set to require HTTP Basic.
-5. The Secure Client loads the Identity Provider URL, and authenticates to the Identity Provider
+7. The Secure Client re-issues the GET request to the Identity Provider with the `Authorization` header set with valid HTTP Basic crendentials.
-6. The Identity Provider identifies the Secure Client test user, and returns a SAMLResponse XML Document
+8. The Identity Provider identifies the Secure Client test user, and returns a SAMLResponse XML Document
-7. The Secure Client sends a POST request to the Test Suite server with the SAMLResponse XML Document
+9. The Secure Client sends a POST request to the Test Suite server with the SAMLResponse XML Document
-8. The Test Suite server validates the POST request, creates a security context for the test user, and redirects to the secure capabilities document
+10. The Test Suite server validates the POST request, creates a security context for the test user, and redirects to the secure capabilities document
-9. The Secure Client makes a GET request to the secure capabilties document with the security context (cookies) defined
+11. The Secure Client makes a GET request to the secure capabilties document with the security context (cookies) defined
-10. The Test Suite server responds with the secure capabilities document, and ends the test session
+12. The Test Suite server responds with the secure capabilities document, and ends the test session
-11. The Test Suite then evaluates the requests from the Secure Client against the TestNG test methods
+13. The Test Suite then evaluates the requests from the Secure Client against the TestNG test methods

-This requires 5 requests from the Secure Client:
+This requires 6 requests from the Secure Client:

 1. GET request for Service Provider public capabilities
 2. GET request for Service Provider secure capabilities
 3. GET request for Identity Provider SSO
+4. GET request for Identity Provider SSO with HTTP Basic credentials
-4. POST request to Service Provider SSO URL with SAML Response
+5. POST request to Service Provider SSO URL with SAML Response
-5. GET request for Service Provider secure capabilities with cookies set
+6. GET request for Service Provider secure capabilities with cookies set

 In this case, the "Service Provider" is the executable test suite's embedded test server.